 Some of the most vocal supporters of ‘democracy’ are only happy when it yields the results that they want.
-The ‘will of the People’ is merely a rhetorical tool that is used when that ‘will’ indicates support for a pre-defined set of positions; and when the ‘will of the People’ goes against (for example) the dominant social justice narrative, it is simply and definitionally wrong.
+The ‘will of the People’ is merely a rhetorical tool that is used when that ‘will’ indicates support for a pre-defined set of positions; and when the ‘will of the People’ goes against (for example) the dominant socio-political narrative, it is simply and definitionally wrong.

 This is exactly what the Critical Theorist Max Horkheimer meant when he wrote that “logic is not independent of content.”
 Democracy is only a good, rational, intelligent system if it leads to a specific set of outcomes.

 In her latter days as Prime Minister, Margaret Thatcher warned against the Euro currency project and the implications it would have for Europe as a whole.
 In response to a question by one MP about whether she would continue to fight the single-currency project and a European central bank, and another MP suggesting that she would be that bank’s governor, she had this to say: